d-kozak/enticing/README.md

 * mg4j-compiler
     * All code connected with parsing, analyzing and translating mg4j-eql
 * dto
-    * Data transfer objects for communicating between components of the system.
+    * Data transfer objects for communicating between components of the backend
     * Currently contains only DTOs between webserver and indexserver(to be done)

 ## Build